-The long distance and local rates charged from payphones and phones in other public areas like hotels, hospitals, and airports can vary, and may be surprisingly high.
+The long distance and local rates charged from payphones and other phones in public areas such as hotels, hospitals, and airports can vary, and may be surprisingly high.
 Before you use a public phone or payphone, know what to expect.

 Be phone wise: know your rights